What is food poverty? Who is most at risk?

 An estimated 8.4 million people in the UK struggle to get enough to eat.
-This includes many households with people in work, families with children, as well as older and disabled people.
+This includes many households with people in work, families with children, as well as older, disabled and BAME people.

-In 2016, Trussell Trust, the largest UK food bank network, provided 1.2 million packages of emergency food supplies.
+In 2018-19, The Trussell Trust, the largest UK food bank network, provided 1.6 million packages of emergency food supplies.
 For comparison, in 2009 they supplied 41,000 packages.
-This is a symptom of inadequate and/or insecure incomes, holes in the welfare safety net and benefits sanctioning, increasing food and house prices, rising debt, and financial problems for households living with disability and mental health.
-Half of the Trussell Trust’s emergency packages went to households including a disabled person, three-quarters to people experiencing ill-health and associated financial insecurity, a third to households experiencing problems repaying debt, and a quarter to households reporting that rising costs – such as housing – meant they had simply run out of money to buy food.
+This rise is a symptom of inadequate and/or insecure incomes, holes in the welfare safety net, benefits sanctioning, increasing living costs, rising debt, and financial problems for households living with disability and mental health issues.

-We therefore call on government, councils and other statutory partners to step up and tackle the root causes of food poverty together, thereby rebalancing the burden of responsibility that currently falls far too heavily on charities, churches, volunteers and others responding to local need.
-These are unfairly being relied on to respond to people in food crisis, and in some cases replace the services that should be provided by our shared social safety net.
+We therefore call on government, councils and other statutory partners to step up and tackle the root causes of food poverty together, thereby rebalancing the burden of responsibility that currently falls far too heavily on charities, faith groups, volunteers and others responding to local need.
+These groups are unfairly being relied on to respond to people in food crisis, and in some cases replace what should be provided by fair pay and our shared safety net.

 Defining food poverty

 Food poverty, or household food insecurity, encompasses both the affordability of food, as well as its availability within local communities.